ENaranjo95/rsvmeFinalProject/README.md

 1. cd /react `npm run dev` (Starts React and Passport)
 2. cd /backend `npm start`
 3. Navigate to `localhost:3000 to`

+## Contribution

+I would love some feedback on how to improve this project.
+If you have any questions or comments please reach out through my contact information on github.
+I look forward to hearing great ideas from others.